 The Office of Road Safety is leading the development of the National Road Safety Strategy for the decade 2021-30 (Strategy), working closely with states, territories and the Australian Local Government Association (ALGA).
 The draft Strategy was open for public consultation from 23 February – 23 March 2021.

-This new Strategy will see a new approach to road safety in Australia, recognising that road safety is not solely a transport problem.
+It recognises that road safety is not solely a transport problem.
 We need long-term cultural change towards road safety, to make road safety ‘business as usual’ and fostering a road safety culture across Australian society.